stevenjmesser/visitmy.website/_posts/2020-08-15-essentials-for-starting-and-joining-product-teams.md

 - Start small, test risky assumptions, iterate and grow.
 - Keep a decision record and update it after each meeting or workshop.
 If you shave scope, make it clear.

+## Doing research

+- Don’t make big decisions off the back of one research or testing study.
+Trust the process and get some more evidence.
+- Care less about what people say and more about what people do.
+Behaviour tells the truth, everything else is noise.
+- Confidence is not a substitute for evidence.

 ## Working with stakeholders

 - Be open about how the team expects to achieve its objective.
 Be open about not yet knowing how to achieve that too.